 The answer may lie in working backwards.
 Find a solution that provides the functionality you need to run your production environment, not your development environment.
 After all, that’s where the rubber meets the road so to speak.

-You won’t find many toolsets that can give you the broad functionality you require but there are some; at least one.
+You won’t find many toolsets that can give you the broad functionality you require but there are some.
 And then find which of those solutions has been DevOps-enabled.
-That will be an even smaller subset but again there will be at least one.
+That may be an even smaller subset.
+However, don’t compromise by choosing a tool that’s comfortable to use and deploy for developers but not for the diverse users in production.
+Remember that applications spend the vast majority of their lives in production and that is the target environment you should aim for.